OhCaXulu/LICENSE-EDUCATION-FOR-GAME-DEVELOPERS/index.md

   * **Virtual currency/items**: if you have them specify that those are not real property, they can be deleted if breaking any terms specified.
   * Age restrictions.
   * **Limited liability**: for example that if it’s a multiplayer the servers may not be forever online.

+---

+# Intellectual property (IP):
+Basically involves all aspects of the game.
+## Copyright:
+* Protection of fixed expression of ideas (code, Art, music, animations, characters, Ui design, Writing etc… and you game as a whole)
+* It does not protect abstract ideas/mechanics , however there’s a type of contract that can be useful for that.
+* Generally if you make something you own it, but having the copyright registered makes a lot easier proving the work is yours.
+* Contracts may overwrite this general rule (that’s why they are convenient), so anyone contributing into a game must sign some kind of written agreement that the copyright gets assigned to the studio/developer.
+* It gives you exclusive rights:
+  * Reproduction
+  * Communication
+  * Distribution
+  * Rental
+  * Remuneration
+  * Public display
+  * Derivative works
+* Those rights can be licensed to other companies (by contracts as well)

+## Trademarks:
+* Protection of Game/Company names, Logos and Slogans
+* Right to be the only one using your mark or similar for the same goods, video games in this case.
+* Trademark law prioritizes the first to come.
+(If you are the first you can stop others afterwards)
+* Trademarks rights are received when you sell/distribute (includes free games) the first finished game, not before.
+So having social media accounts, Webs, good funded kickstarter, articles talking about you/your game or successful beta; doesn’t give you rights.
+* Trademark doesn’t need registration to give you rights, although registering it upgrades them.
+Those rights lasts 10 years in europe.
+* There can be a pre-registration to avoid problems (for example a game with the same name is published a day before yours).
+Not registered until you sell.
+* Be careful with generic or close to generic names.
+* The ™ doesn’t give you anything, works like a signal that you intend to register later.

+### Patents:
+* Novel, useful, non-obvious inventions.
+* VERY EXPENSIVE
+* Long application process
+* Hard to enforce.
+* Not relevant for developers (too much money, efford for not enough warranty)

+### Trade Secrets:
+* Information that you keep secret and may give you advantage because of it.
+* For example GDD, Marketing strategies, customer/mailing lists etc.
+* How to protect this information:
+* Limit it’s acces
+* Encrypt/secure it
+* Through contacts (NDA’s)
+* Be careful about trade secrets of others that you are not supposed to know.

+### Right of Publicity:
+* Commercial use of individual name/likeness right
+* Get permission to use someone’s name.
+* Or parody enough so you can denial (risky)